Skip to content

 The packaging style of your part affects the calculation of your quote based on the number of components per bag or kit.
 Bags might have thousands of parts per bag, and a kit has multiple parts, with up to hundreds of each part per kit.

-If your parts are divided into bags or kits, it could change how your pricing is formatted.
+If your parts are divided into bags or kits, this could change how your pricing is formatted.
 The chart demonstrates a breakdown of how different packaging styles can affect the pricing layout of your quote.

 100 kits cost $100 each